Travix-International/fullstack-interview-test/README.md

 | departureDate | ISO_DATE_TIME format |
 | arrivalDate | ISO_DATE_TIME format |

-The service should connect to the both the suppliers using HTTP.
+The service should connect to both the suppliers using HTTP.

 **CrazyAir API**